StuKozola/Udacity-CloudDevOps-Capstone/Desktop.md

-# Instructrions for running on a local machine
+# Instructions for running on a local machine

 ## Data Scientists Sandbox